 Plan Description.
-The Tensas Parish Sheriffs Office's medical and life insurance benefits are provided through a comprehensive medical plan and are made available to employees upon actual retirement.
+The Tensas Parish Sheriffs Office's medical and life insurance benefits are provided to employees upon actual retirement.

 The employer pays 100% of the medical coverage for the retiree (not dependents).
-See the sections below for details on Life Insurance and dental benefits.
-Employees are covered by a retirement system whose retirement eligibility (D.R.O.P. entry) provisions are as follows: 30 years of service at any age; or, attainment of age 55 and completion of 15 years of service.
-See the section below entitled "Expected Time of Commencement of Benefits" for the assumption as to time of actual retirement.
+Employees are covered by a retirement system whose retirement eligibility (D.R.O.P. entry) provisions are as follows: 30 years of service at any age, or, age 55 and 15 years of service.

-Life insurance coverage is continued to retirees and the blended rate (active and retired) is \$0.348 per \$1,000 of insurance.
 The employer pays 100% of the cost of the first \$10,000 of life insurance after retirement.
 The retiree may elect to continue additional voluntary insurance amounts in force at time of retirement, subject to an age-related reduction formula (reducing to 75% at age 65 and 50% at age 70.
 The retiree pays for the additional voluntary insurance but both that cost and the employer cost are based on the blended active/retired rate and there is thus an implied subsidy.
 Since GASB 45 requires the use of "unblended" rates, we have used the 94GAR mortality table described above to "unblend" the rates so as to reproduce the composite blended rate overall as the rate structure to calculate the actuarial valuation results for life insurance.
 All of the assumptions used for the valuation of the medical benefits have been used except for the trend assumption; zero trend was used for life insurance.
 We have assumed that 60% of currently active employees will elect to continue the voluntary additional life insurance after retirement.